 CHUCK D: They couldn't even look you in the eye.
-Fuck that.
-We can really get to the nuts and nails of this.
-They couldn't even look you in the eye.
-Number one, cats can't even look a man in the eye.
-If they look a man in the eye, they think it's confrontation.
-Why?
 Because they can't answer.
 They can't answer to it.
 And it's almost like now, and it ain't their fault.
 This is all systematic.
 It's all part of genocidally breaking things down to the point where people are gonna follow a program that gets played out for them.
-This is the play.
-This is the playbook.
-Y'all gonna follow through.
-Crank robots up, they gonna do what robots do, what you told them to do.